CharlMeyers/AutopsyVolatilityPlugin/README.md

 Huge credit must go to **Mark McKinnon** for allowing users to modify the code of his Autopsy Plugins.
 Go and check out his git profile [here](https://github.com/markmckinnon).

 The plugin in this repository is a modified version of his plugin.
 Most notably volatility plugins do not get chosen, but rather a pre set number of plugins are run

+## How to install ##
+Firstly go to you can download DumpIt [here](http://qpdownload.com/dumpit/) if you do not have it already.
+The second thing you need to do is to download Volatility at [Volatility Foundation](http://www.volatilityfoundation.org/26) website.
+Then go to the releases page of this repository and download the **RAMCollector.exe** and **VolatilityProcessor.zip**.
+Make sure to put **RAMCollector.exe** and **DumpIt** executable in the same directory.
+Extract **VolatilityProcessor** into the Autopsy Python Modules folder.
+You can find that folder by clicking on Tools->Python Plugins in Autopsy.
+If you do not already have Autopsy you can download it from [here](https://www.sleuthkit.org/autopsy/download.php).